-Your Guide to Myrtle Beach Seashells
+Myrtle Beach Seashells

 Atlantic Moon Snail Shell

-Have you ever found a shell on the beach and thought “gee, this looks like a snail shell,”?
-That’s because it was probably an Atlantic Moon Snail shell!
-These spherical shells house vicious predators that drill a hole into the shell of its prey and suck the innocent creature out.
+If you’ve found a shell on the beach and thought it looked like a snail shell, it probably was!
+While this shell is one of the prettiest among those found in Myrtle Beach, its inhabitants are vicious predators.
+These spherical shells house the Atlantic Moon Snail which is known to drill a hole into the shell of its prey and suck the innocent creature out.

 These Myrtle Beach seashells are beautiful, spindle-shaped shells that are usually cream-colored with stripes or streaks of pink.
 They also feature stripes running the length of the shell.
 Like the Atlantic Moon Snail shell, the Banded Tulip shell is home to a carnivorous black snail that uses its tongue to make a hole in its prey’s shells in order to eat.

 The Calico Scallop is a fairly common shell found on the shores of Myrtle Beach.
 This fanned shell can be up to 3 inches wide and features colors like red, maroon, and brown on a cream-colored base.
 The Calico Scallop is unique, as it is a mollusk that can actively swim!

 These tiny shells belong to Coquina Clams, which are mollusks that often burrow into wet sand.
 Anyone playing or digging along the Myrtle Beach shoreline might come across these treasured seashells.
 Though they usually measure under an inch in length, Coquina Clam shells are loved for their colorful pinks, purples, blues, and yellows.